nixys/nxs-data-anonymizer/README.md

 #### Console

-To operate with your database anonymization via console you need following:
+In order to operate with your database anonymization via console you need to go through the following steps:
 - Download and untar the nxs-data-anonymizer [binary](https://github.com/nixys/nxs-data-anonymizer/releases)
-- Run the nxs-data-anonymizer through the command line with an [arguments](#command-line-arguments) you want to use
+- Run the nxs-data-anonymizer through the command line with [arguments](#command-line-arguments) you want to use

 For example, use the following command if you need to anonymize your PostgreSQL database from production to dev on fly (PostgreSQL Client need to be installed):
 ```console